misdoro/JavaNodeSwDoc/source/deploy.rst

 .. _config:

-service configuration file
+Node Configuration File
 ----------------------------------------

-Java VAMDC-TAP service is configured through a single file, containing a set of key-value pairs.
+Java VAMDC-TAP node is configured through a single file, containing a set of key-value pairs.

+The configuration may be altered by modifying the file *WEB-INF/config/tapservice.conf* in the web application root directory.
+Once the new parameters are set, the application should be reloaded to take the account of modifications.

+The current node configuration may be retrieved
-Once service is deployed, you may get the current configuration information by accessing the config endpoint:
+by accessing the config endpoint:
 *http://host.name:8080/tapservice/config*.
 Here *host.name:8080/tapservice*
-is the url of the web application deployment.
+is the url of the deployed web application.

 Default configuration parameters